Engee documentation

 i important Finite automata: defining parameters from the Workspace

-We have added to State Machines and block Chart such a long-awaited feature - the ability to determine the value of parameters and signals from the working area.
-You no longer need to set them "by hand".
-Now you will be able to set parameters of algorithm models using software control, calculate them in scripts and increase the level of automation within MBD.
+Added to State Machines and the block Chart such a long—awaited feature is the ability to determine the value of parameters and signals from the workspace.
+You no longer need to set them with your hands.
+Now you can set the parameters of algorithm models using software control, calculate them in scripts, and increase the level of automation within the framework of the MOS.

 image15

-States in finite automaton algorithms should not overlap.
-To help you correctly arrange Finite Automaton elements on the canvas, we have developed a special visual hint that will show you when a better arrangement of states in the model is required.
+States in finite state machine algorithms should not overlap.
+To help you position it correctly finite state machine elements on the canvas, we have developed a special visual hint that will show when a better arrangement of states in the model is required.

 image25